facile-it/paraunit/README.md

 [![Coverage Status][Master coverage image]][Master coverage link]
 [![Code Climate][Master climate image]][Master climate link]

 Paraunit is a tool for faster executions of PHPUnit test suites.
-It makes this possible launching multiple test in parallel with single PHPUnit processes.
+It makes this possible by launching multiple test in parallel with single PHPUnit processes.

 Paraunit is developed using Symfony2 components.